 Guys Can Be Cat Ladies Too goes on sale Sept.
 3.

 If I were a cat lady, would I still be a Cat Dandy?
+Or would I be a Cat Brandi?

 - The Official Catster Jackson Galaxy Interview, Part Two